 Barth is releasing her first single since "blowing up her world" and quitting her day job in March of 2018 to focus on music.

-Pinwheels, featuring and co-written by Shannon Soderlund and Chelsey Coy (of Punch The Sun and Single Girl, Married Girl, respectively), is out on Friday, October 12th.
+Pinwheels, featuring and co-written by Shannon Soderlund and Chelsey Coy (of Punch The Sun and Single Girl, Married Girl, respectively), is out on now everywhere digitally.
+Listen here now.